ibm-cloud-docs/cloud-databases/hosting-models.md

 Because of each service's individual requirements, {{site.data.keyword.databases-for}} has minimum resource requirements in place for all Shared Compute instances.
 When all existing multi-tenant instances are transitioned to Shared Compute, these minimum resource requirements will be applied.
 Current multi-tenant instances will not be charged (that is, they will be _grandfathered_) for any increase to up to these minimum resource requirements actioned by IBM until May 2025.
 For more information, see [Hosting model grandfathering](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=ui#hosting-models-grandfathering).
 {: note}

+## {{site.data.keyword.databases-for}} Isolated Compute
+{: #hosting-models-iso-compute}
+{: cli}

+Isolated Compute is a secure single-tenant offering for complex, highly-performant enterprise workloads.
+By placing your deployment and all associated user-data management agents on an isolated machine, {{site.data.keyword.databases-for}} Isolated Compute provides dedicated computing resources, dedicated storage bandwidth, and hypervisor-level isolation.

+When provisioning, choose the CPU x RAM size for the machine to set up your database.
+This machine will be exclusively assigned to running your database instance.
+Storage is still selected separately, allowing you to determine the size of disk and number of [IOPS](#x3858854){: term} your database receives.
+Scale your database and change your machine size using your preferred method: the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction), or using [Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.

 ## {{site.data.keyword.databases-for}} Shared Compute
 {: #hosting-models-shared-compute}
 {: api}